-Faculty, staff, students, and other members of the Whittier College community are encouraged to alert the PEAP Team about concerning behaviors or incidents by submitting an online PEAP form.
-The online form can be found at https://cm.maxient.com/reportingform.php?WhittierCollege&layout_id=2
+Faculty, staff, students, and other members of the Whittier College community are encouraged to alert the CARE Team about concerning behaviors or incidents by submitting an online CARE form.
 Submissions to this form may not be reviewed outside of normal business hours, but all submissions will be reviewed and responded to by a member of the PEAP Team.
 Concerning behaviors can include but are not limited to: